cstupi/CStock/README.md

 # CStock

-Simple node app to help follow and discover stocks.
+Stock market game
+Uses Xignite data to power the trades and display stock information.
+Node with VueJs